Cymru Older People’s Alliance – Summary Constitution

 (iv) Elected Trustees are nominated from the 6 defined regions but the number is restricted to a maximum of 8 – with 2 each from N Wales/Powys and Cardiff and the Vale (on geography and population grounds respectively) and 1 from each of the other areas.
-Flexibility is given to the Board to disregard that geographic representation if it does not prove feasible to appoint Elected Trustees from a particular area.
+Flexibility is given to the Board to disregard that geographic representation and/or also to appoint a nominated trustee if it does not prove feasible to appoint Elected Trustees from a particular area.

 (b) Forum Representatives (voting members)

 - The members of each Local Authority Area Network shall elect 2 representatives to be voting members and represent the COPA members in their Local Authority Area at the AGM and other relevant meetings.